 7. Use capacity constraint assumptions

 Transport rates are often the most difficult piece of data to obtain.
 Transport rate structures can be very detailed and complex.
-Your should simplify this to the right level of detail for network design.
-You don’t need to capture the costing of every single load; look for ways to average out transport cost data so that it is directionally correct, and comprehends the different geographical differentials between freight rates.
-Download our guide for more details on calculating transport rates.
+You should simplify this to the right level of detail for network design.
+You don’t need to capture the cost of every single load; look for ways to average out transport cost data so that it is directionally correct, and comprehends the different geographical differentials between freight rates.

 9. Avoid multi-period models, unless you need the complexity